 TOPICAL AREA IMPACT MITIGATION MEASURE RESPONSIBLE PARTY MONITORIN G ACTION 1.
 ENFORCEMENT AGENCY 2.
 MONITORING AGENCY 3.
 MONITORING PHASE formally dedicated cemeteries? clearing, grubbing, tree and bush removal, grading, trenching, fence post placement and removal, construction excavation, excavation for all water supply, electrical, and irrigation lines, and landscaping phases of any kind), work in the immediate vicinity of the discovery shall immediately stop within a 100-foot perimeter of the discovery.
 The area shall be protected; project personnel/observers will be restricted.
 The County Coroner is to be contacted within 24 hours of discovery.
 The County Coroner has 48 hours to make his/her determination pursuant to State and Safety Code §7050.5. and Public Resources Code (PRC) § 5097.98. b.
 In the event that the human remains and/or cremations are identified as Native American, the Coroner shall notify the Native American Heritage Commission within 24 hours of determination pursuant to subdivision (c) of HSC §7050.5. c.
 The Native American Heritage Commission shall immediately notify the person or persons it believes to be the Most Likely Descendant (MLD).
-The MLD has 48 hours, upon being granted access to the Project site, to inspect the site of discovery and make his/her recommendation for final treatment and disposition, with appropriate dignity, of the remains and all associated grave goods pursuant to PRC §5097.98 No photographs are to be taken except by the coroner, with written approval by the consulting Tribe[s].
-3. During construction activities MM CR 9 Non-Disclosure of Reburial Locations.
+The MLD has 48 hours, upon being granted access to the Project site, to inspect the site of discovery and make his/her recommendation for final treatment and disposition, with appropriate dignity, of the remains and all associated grave goods pursuant to PRC §5097.98 3.
+During construction activities MM CR 9 Non-Disclosure of Reburial Locations.
 It is understood by all parties that unless otherwise required by law, the site of any reburial of Native American human remains or associated grave goods shall not be disclosed and shall not be governed by public disclosure requirements of the California Public Records Act.
 The Coroner, pursuant to the specific exemption set forth in California Government Code 6254 (r)., parties, and Lead Agencies, will be asked to withhold public disclosure information related to such reburial, pursuant to the specific exemption set forth in California Government Code 6254 (r).
-Level of Significance After Mitigation With adherence to applicable codes and regulations protecting cultural resources and with implementation of mitigation measures MM CUL-8 and MM Qualified Archaeologist and Project Construction Contractor Field Verification 1.
-City of Moreno Valley Planning Department 2.
-City of Moreno Valley Planning Department 3.
-During construction activities
+Level of Significance After Mitigation With adherence to applicable codes and regulations protecting cultural resources and with implementation of mitigation measures MM CUL-8 and MM Qualified Archaeologist and Project Construction Contractor Field Verification City of Moreno Valley Planning Department City of Moreno Valley Planning Department During construction activities